websemantics/auto-pyro/README.md

 | 2 | `clean` | Delete `temp` folders and the project .env file | `init` |
 | 1 | `init` | Loads project properties, task definitions and other environment settings | * |

-Finally, there are few empty tagets with examples to use with common tasks, for example, install, uninstall or reinstall the project addons when in development mode,
+There are few empty targets with examples to use with common tasks, for example, install, uninstall or reinstall the project addons when in development mode,

 | Target        | Description     | Dependencies |
 | ------------- |:-------------:|:-------------:|